 - Hefty fines: ranging from $300 to $2,000, plus court costs

-- Increased insurance rates for years to come
+- Increased insurance rates of 30% for years to come

 And when you factor in the punishments that affect your ability to earn a living, it only gets worse: